Northern Territory

 Feedlot Buffalo - for live export, farm raised, or young free range animals for finishing in feedlots or value adding within Australia

-Semen - available from one of the original River bulls imported from America
+Semen - available from one of the original River bulls imported from the USA

-Safari Buffalo - several NT BIC members have limited safari buffalo available
+Safari Buffalo - Some NT properties have limited safari buffalo available

-Buffalo Horns - one NT BIC member has a large range of buffalo horns available
+Buffalo Horns - A large range of buffalo horns available in one Darwin premises or make arrangements for collecting at Abattoirs

 Contract mustering and local and interstate buffalo transport is also available